2 Dallas Firefighters Remain In Intensive Care Following Apartment Complex Explosion

 DALLAS (CBSFW.COM) – Questions, fears and prayers after a mysterious explosion at a South Dallas apartment complex seriously injured eight people including four Dallas firefighters, Wednesday, Sept.
 29.

-One building partially collapsed and will be demolished.
+One building at the Highland Hills Apartments partially collapsed and will be demolished.

 There were reports of a natural gas leak at the time but Wednesday night, Atmos Energy insisted its system was working properly.